A heat-sealing iron is the only specialized tool you’ll need to make a DIY Packraft. (Learn about the DIY Packraft heat-sealing technique here.)

 - Adjustable-temperature soldering iron with modified tip (i.e. DIY heat-sealing iron)

-The tools that I have tried that do not work are:
+The irons that I have tried that do not work at all are:

 - Century 21 Trim Sealing Iron (not hot enough for sealing TPU)